gabeklein/expressive-mvc/README.md

 }
 ```

-To boot, can use this space to declare all of your async opperations, listeners and computed defaults **and interact with them**.
+You can use this space to declare all of your async opperations, listeners and computed defaults **and interact with them**.

 Thanks to the closure you can access `$` (or whatever you name it), ***but, only. through. functions***.

-> Keep in mind that `$` doesn't actually exist until `useStateful` returns, but your event bodies should have no trouble scooping it out of the double-closure.
-Weird I know. 👀👌
+> Keep in mind that `$` doesn't actually exist until `useStateful` returns, though your callbacks should have no trouble scooping it out of the double-closure.
+Weird I know.

 <br/>